Myanmar asks India to return eight police who fled across border

 The senior-most official in Champhai, a district in the Indian state of Mizoram, told Reuters that she had received a letter from her counterpart in Myanmar’s Falam district requesting the return of eight police “in order to uphold friendly relations.”

 Deputy Commissioner Maria C.T.
-Zuali told Reuters on Saturday that she was “waiting for the direction” from the India’s Ministry for Home Affairs in New Delhi.
+Zuali said on Saturday that she was “waiting for the direction” from the India’s Ministry for Home Affairs in New Delhi.

 Although there have been instances recounted on social media of police joining the civil disobedience movement and protests against the junta, this is the first reported case of police fleeing Myanmar.